London neighbourhoods

 Food:

-• Known as the Knowledge Quarter - The British Library, The British Museum, The Wellcome Trust, The Alan Turing Institute, Francis Crick Institute, UCL, SOAS, Royal College of Physicians, Google, Springer Nature, The Guardian (and many more) are all located here.
+• Known as the Knowledge Quarter - the location of British Library, Wellcome Trust, Alan Turing Institute, Francis Crick Institute, Google, Nature publishing, The Guardian and many more.

 • Regent’s Canal.
-It goes west past Wembley, and you can follow it all the way to Slough or Kew Bridge.
-It is excellent for running and all-day walks.
+From King’s Cross it goes west past Wembley, and you can follow it all the way to Slough or Kew Bridge.

 • Keystone Crescent (51.531825, -0.120135) - a charming bit of old London.